 So, for regulators, new market entry and roll out of new services is critical.

 I think one of the areas, as well, that is many regulators need to do some more work on that area, basically developing those frameworks or guidelines, some of them are technical in nature in terms of access, specifically I'm talking.
-So the lack of clear rules and responsibilities make it difficult, really, to (Inaudible) the connection.
+So the lack of clear rules and responsibilities make it difficult, really, to, for interconnection.
 There is a range of those issues.
-Ranging from right-of-way procedures that enables operators, ISP. the role of fiber which is enabled then to also interconnect to a meeting point.
+Ranging from right-of-way procedures that enables operators, ISPs, the role-out of fiber which is enabled then at the end to also interconnect to a meeting point.
 To in building and cabling, as well.

-And we have seen countries like Singapore where they have an advanced regime where they need buildings to be wired, fiber, they need to be connected in a certain manner.
+And we have seen countries like Singapore where they have an advanced regime where they need buildings to be wired, fiber, they need it to be connected in a certain manner.
 They need also real estate developments to be ready.
-So the way forward I think is infrastructure readiness in terms in the different models in terms of the public-private partnership easing up the income and operators control on passive infrastructure allowing more players to come on board that will end as well, give them more power in negotiation of interconnection.
+So the way forward I think is infrastructure readiness in terms in the different models, in terms of the public-private partnership easing up the incumbent operator’s control on passive infrastructure, allowing more players to come on board that will at the end as well, give them more power in negotiation of interconnection.

-I will add another aspect, which is basically a security of seeing that recently.
-I mean one of the selling points you can also use maybe, or regulators use to influence income operators is there is no need for traffic to leave the Country for example, to have a local Internet connection, and that is important, because basically there is no need for an Email sent from a government department to another government department to go all the way to, let's say, London or Amsterdam for it to come back.
-So, I mean, lock interconnection could be justified from this point of view in terms of for security it's important; so that is what I think.
+I will add another aspect, which is basically the security aspect.
+We have seen that recently.
+I mean one of the selling points you can also use maybe, or regulators use to influence incumbent operators is that there is no need for traffic to leave the Country for example, to have a local Internet connection, and that is important, because basically there is no need for an Email sent from a government department to another government department to go all the way to, let's say, London or Amsterdam for it to come back.
+So, I mean, local interconnection could be justified from this point of view in terms of for the security it's important; so that is what I think.

 Thank you.

 >> UTA MEIER-HAHN: Thank you very much.
 Now I would like to hand over to Bill Woodcock.
-Already in touch with the first question.
-And that would be in half hour we should chair about local regulation with regard to connectivity as a global resource.
+Already attaching the first question.
+And that would be in how far should we care about local regulation with regard to connectivity as a global resource.

 >> BILL WOODCOCK: Before getting to that question I would like to just commend Mike for bringing up a really critical and timely issue which is the notion of best practices in the field of exchange points.

 As Mike said every situation is different and there are thousands of variables in building a good, functional exchange point that serves its constituents, its community, and the solution that works in one place is not going to fit the problem that exists in another place.
 And trying to boil anything this complicated down to a few pages of cookie cutter makes the problem far worse rather than better.
 The only way to make this work well is to go and look at the specific issues faced in a specific environment.
-They're con me, there competition, their physical environment, their regulatory environment, the state of the existing infrastructure, all of that needs to be taken into account and at the end of that the goals is the desires of the participants in that particular exchange.
+Their economy, their competition, their physical environment, their regulatory environment, the state of the existing infrastructure, all of that needs to be taken into account and at the end of that, the most important thing, the goals and the desires of the participants in that particular exchange.